COAA Connect Spring 2023

 Alan Mallory, Keynote Speaker

 As the largest institution in the Greater Charlotte Region with over 30,000 students, UNC Charlotte is recognized nationally as a leader in innovation, social mobility, and student success.
-The 49th Acre project, guided by a project-specific steering committee, is a three-acre outdoor complex that will provide year-round opportunities for informal and organized student gatherings, including football tailgating.
-This special project brings several firsts to UNC Charlotte in order to navigate unique circumstances and a fast-paced construction approach to complement the athletics calendar – first Design-Build project, first campus use of a ground lease to the Foundation, and the first time the campus has ever utilized an outside program manager for a project.
-Aspects of the Team’s creative and collaborative approach can be more broadly applied in today’s challenging construction environment.
+The 49th Acre project, guided by a University steering committee, is a three-acre outdoor entertainment pavilion designed to provide a designated location for year-round informal and organized student gatherings, events, and tailgating.
+For the first time, UNC Charlotte chose Design-Build to navigate the unique circumstances of this project allowing the team to collaboratively inform scope and design.
+Aspects of the creative and collaborative approach can be broadly applied in today’s challenging construction environment.

-Presenters/Facilitators: Blake, Boyd, Barton Malow; Rich Steele, UNCC; Matt Butler, K2M Design Inc., and Glenn Johnson, DLR
+Presenters/Facilitators: Blake, Boyd, Barton Malow; Rich Steele, UNCC; Matt Butler, K2M Design Inc,: Soraya Saffouri, DLR

 10:45 AM - 11:00 AM